2BlackCoffees/gpt2code/README.md

         "request": "Rewrite the whole code to node.js/typescript ensuring you stay as close as possible to the existing code, same function name, code organization, variable names, code block, ..."
         // Following lines are optional: To be used only if destination is a dufferent type as source file ,"temperature": 0.2
-        ,"top_p": 0.1
+        ,"top_p": 0.1^
-        ,"forced_destination_language_name": "md"
-        ,"generate_full_output": "True"
+        ,"language_name": "typescript" // Language name used to filter out source code from MD generated LLM ,"generated_file_extension": "ts" // Extension to add to the source code ,"forced_source_file_types": "java,py" // Extension to search for, regexp accepted ,"generate_full_output": "True" // Specify if full LLM output shall be provided, if false, only source code will be provided
-        ,"force_comment_caracter": "" // For MD it is an empty string "", for Python, it would be "#", for Typescript, Java, C++ it would be "//", ...
+        ,"force_comment_caracter": "//" // For MD it is an empty string "", for Python, it would be "#", for Typescript, Java, C++ it would be "//", ...

     }
 ]